 EMT & FIRE Combined

-The next Combined program will be held in August of 2020.
+The next Combined program will be held sometime in 2020.
 It is unknown at this time when and if we will begin taking applications.
 Please continue to check back on our website for updates in lieu of phone calls.

 This Applied Technology Diploma program prepares students for employment as emergency medical technicians to function at the basic pre-hospital emergency medical technician level and treat various medical/trauma conditions using appropriate equipment and materials.